Make America Twice As Great

 Communists banned

-nearly all travel into or out of Russia and the lands it controlled.
+nearly all travel into or out of Russia and the countries it controlled.

 Communists also tried to completely control their economy: “The defining